The Man from Earth: Play

 In 2012, Richard Schenkman adapted the film to a play, which received positive reviews.

 In 2013, the theater play was staged in Greece.

 Sequels

 A direct sequel, The Man from Earth: Holocene, was released in 2017, with David Lee Smith and William Katt respectively reprising their roles as John Oldman and Art Jenkins.
 Filming took place on June 2–16, 2016.
 The producers have stated on Facebook that it could be the first in a series.

-This followed two previous attempts at producing sequels.
-A Kickstarter campaign to crowdfund a sequel named The Man From Earth II: Man From Earth Millennium was announced in September 2013, but it was not able to collect the minimum-required support by October 2013.
+Previously, two attempts at crowdfunding followups had been made on Kickstarter.
+First, a campaign to crowdfund a sequel named The Man From Earth II: Man From Earth Millennium was announced in September 2013, but it was not able to collect the minimum-required support by October 2013.

-Another attempt was made to crowdfund a series, Man From Earth: The Series, based on the film.
-The second crowd-funding effort completed successfully in August 2014.
+Also, an attempt was made to crowdfund a series, titled Man From Earth: The Series, which was completed successfully in August 2014, but the series never came to be.